smithc36-tcd/hpc-group/assignment_two/report.md

 - Pre-computation and lookup tables.
 We could precompute the values for the trigonometric functions and store them in a lookup table.

 - Common expression elimination.
+If lookup tables couldnt be used we could implement common expression elimination.
 The term `n * k * PI2/N`, computing the expressions `sin(n * k * PI2/N)` and `cos(n * k * PI2/N)` once for each loop would save computation.

 - Cache friendly memory access.
-We could implement cache blocking for more friendly cache access.
+We could a cache friendly memory access with strip mining and loop reordering to implement blocking.

 - Vectorization: We could implement vectorisation with SIMD instructions, which is even possible with OpenMP using the `#pragma omp simd` directive.